Billy Bodin: Oxford United

 On 30 June 2021, Bodin signed for EFL League One side Oxford United as a free agent on a one-year contract.
 In his first season, in which Oxford narrowly missed out on a play-off place, he scored six times in the league and once in the FA Cup.
 He expressed his wish to sign a new contract at the end of the season, and in June 2022 signed a new two-year deal.

 After winning promotion to the Championship with Oxford, Bodin announced he would leave the club at the end of the 2023–24 season when his contract expired.

 Burton Albion

 On 8 July 2024, Bodin returned to League One following his release from Oxford United, joining Burton Albion on a two-year deal.

 Reading (loan)

 On 3 February 2025, Bodin joined Reading on loan until the end of the season.

 Return to Swindon Town

 On 21 July 2025, following the termination of his contract with Burton Albion, Bodin returned to his first professional club Swindon Town, signing a one-year deal.

+He was released upon the expiry of his one-year deal at the end of the 2025–26 season.